Sentrylink/cosmosd/README.md

 The name (first regexp) will be used to select the new binary to run.
 If it is present, the current subprocess will be killed, `current` will be upgraded to the new directory, and the new binary will be launched.

-**Question** should we just kill the upgrade manager after it does the updates? so it gets a clean restart and just runs the new binary (under `current`). it should be safe to restart (as a service).

 ## Auto-Download